Sunday, 10 December 2017

 I will add one rule as an example where the server will check the client certificate to see if it’s signed by the correct CA root.
 Go ahead and add more rules for more safety, please visit the IIS Many-To-One Mapping reference for more documentation.

-Remember to apply the changes in the IIS Manager, so close the rules and mappings windows and click Apply
+Remember to apply the changes in the IIS Manager, so close the rules and mappings windows and click Apply32 apply changes

 Open a new incognito browser window to make sure to start from a clean slate cache and cookie-wise and enter your url with the /api/cats and see the browser prompting you for a certificate.
-Choose the ClientCert and click ok to gain access to the cats.
+Choose the ClientCert and click ok to gain access to the cats.33 ok client cert

 If this is not working make sure that your client certificate is in your CurrentUser/Personal store as well as in your browser’s certificate store.
-If yes, then go to Control Panel ➜ Internet Options ➜ Content and click Clear SSL state.
+If yes, then go to Control Panel Internet Options Content and click Clear SSL state.34 clear ssl state

 Open a new incognito windows and try again, your browser should now prompt you for the client certificate.